Researchers Believe Africa May One Day Divide Into Two Continents

 — BBC (@BBC) March 26, 2018

 Given that the crack continues to grow, researchers are positive that it will result in Africa being split into two continents; the big question, however, is exactly where this division would occur.
-The African Rift Valley itself stretches between the Gulf of Aden, located in the north of the continent, towards Zimbabwe which is in the south, totaling a distance of over 1800 miles.
+The African Rift Valley itself stretches between the Gulf of Aden, located in the north of the continent, toward Zimbabwe, which is in the south, totaling a distance of over 1,800 miles.
 The plate is thus split into two unequal parts, the Somali and the Nubian, with the latter being the much larger of the two.

-Once the rift expands, the predicted split would occur with the smaller continent including what is present-day Somalia as well as parts of Ethiopia, Kenya and Tanzania.
+Once the rift expands, the predicted split would occur with the smaller continent including what is present-day Somalia as well as parts of Ethiopia, Kenya, and Tanzania.
 The larger will include the rest of what Africa held when it was a single continent.